 Introducing – Andrew David Barker

 When my wife, a wedding photographer, told me that we were going to Paris for the weekend to photograph a couple who had just won a competition.

 Andrew has recently signed a great book deal with Boo Books, and The Electric is scheduled for hardcover release on the 5th June 2014.
 Details here.

-Right, lets get straight into the questions.
+Right, let’s get straight into the questions.

-Tells us how your novel, The Electric, came about.
+Tell us how your novel, The Electric, came about.

 The Electric is a novel born out of the disaster my feature film went through.
 The film was A Reckoning, a last man on earth type story that marked my debut as a writer/director.
 The film was finished and got some stunning reviews, but it was destroyed from seeing the light of day by strange individuals who backed the project.
-It’s a long, and very odd story.
-Anyway, afterwards I sunk into depression, but after a while I began to write.
+It’s a long and very odd story.
+Anyway, afterwards I sunk into depression, but after a while, I began to write.
 The premise for The Electric – that of a cinema that plays movies made by ghosts, for ghosts – was something I’d had for a few years.
-Writing a novel had always been something I felt I’d been working towards, and in the aftermath of my film, I felt it was time to have a crack at it.
+Writing a novel had always been something I felt I’d been working towards, and in the aftermath of my film, I thought it was time to have a crack at it.

 It took me a year and a half to complete, and I’ll never go back now.
 Writing novels is what I want to do.
 I want to make another film one day, but this is really what I want to do with my time on this rock.

 As for A Reckoning, I will get that film back one day and see it released.
-If it takes me 15 – 20 years to do this, like it did for Louis C.K. and his first film, then that’s fine with me.
+If it takes me 15 – 20 years to do this, as it did for Louis C.K. and his first film, then that’s fine with me.
 But it will come out.

-When I’m writing I try and write in the morning for a few hours.
-Then I’ll have lunch and maybe watch a half hour comedy show.
+When I’m writing, I try and write in the morning for a few hours.
+Then I’ll have lunch and maybe watch a half-hour comedy show.
 They’re my escape from whatever story I’m working on.
 They allow my brain to cool off.
 I can watch anything from old episodes of The Young Ones to Big Bang Theory to Black Books, then I might write again in the afternoon.
 Mornings tend to be my main writing time, however.
-I write at a snail’s pace, but just keep chipping away at it.
+I write at a snail’s pace but just keep chipping away at it.

 Are you a plotter or a pantser (how does your story start, then evolve?)

-When did you realise that you wanted to be an author.
+When did you realise that you wanted to be an author?

 Me and a friend of mine attempted to write a novel together when we were 16.
 We never finished it, but I think even before that I wanted to write, but I didn’t feel I had the ability.
 I had quite a poor education, and reading and writing didn’t come easy to me at 16.
 I pretty much learned how to write after I left school by simply reading a lot.
 And by writing, of course.
 I wrote a lot of rubbish throughout my 20’s and into my early 30’s.
-I don’t think I wrote anything I was truly happy with until I was about 32 or 33.
-I didn’t know anything before then.
+I don’t think I wrote anything I was truly happy with until I was about 32 or 33 and I didn’t know anything before then.

-What main writing lesson would you highlight to your younger self, if you could go back in time.
+What main writing lesson would you highlight to your younger self if you could go back in time?

-What marketing tool works best for you.
+What marketing tool works best for you?

 I don’t know.
 I’m still figuring all this out.
 Marketing is an eternal mystery to me.